Is Cashmere Wool? Essential Guide to 7 Key Differences That Matter

 Cashmere production is concentrated in Mongolia, China, and the Kashmir region, with smaller but notable production in Afghanistan, Iran, and parts of central Asia.
 The cashmere industry has been established since the 3rd century BC, when Kashmir region weavers first began crafting the fine woolen shawls that would eventually become famous across the Indian subcontinent and into Europe.

 New Zealand has emerged as a smaller but notable producer of quality cashmere, with efforts focused on developing cashmere goat breeds suited to the New Zealand climate.
 South Africa and parts of the United Kingdom have also established small cashmere industries, though central Asia remains the dominant production region for raw cashmere fiber.
+Once you understand is cashmere wool or not, shopping becomes easier.

 The traditional approach of hand-combing cashmere from the goats during spring is still practiced in many regions because it is gentler on the animals and yields higher quality raw fibre.
 Machine shearing, which is common with sheep’s wool, can damage the delicate cashmere fibres and mix in more coarse hairs, requiring additional processing to achieve the same quality.
+The answer to is cashmere wool shapes how you care for and invest in these garments.

 Types of Wool vs. Types of Cashmere